Outrun the Sun, Inc. 2018 National Research Scholar Program

 • Scholars must indicate on all publications that arise from research carried out during the year that their research “is supported by an Outrun the Sun, Inc. 2018 National Melanoma Research Scholar Award;”

-• Scholars will be required to travel to Indianapolis to present an overview of their work during the Outrun the Sun, Inc. 2020 Melanoma Research and Education Forum (fall 2020) to a public/professional audience (separate funds are set aside by OTS to help offset a portion of travel costs); and
+• Scholars will be required to travel to Indianapolis to present an overview of their work during the Outrun the Sun Melanoma Research and Education Forum (date TBD in fall 2019) to a public/professional audience.
+(Separate funds are set aside by OTS to help offset scholars’ travel costs); and

 • Scholars must submit a final written report at the end of the year (or 12 months from the date of the award) to OTS.